-If you are a veteran, please also contact Veterans Services in Student Development (A-131) 716-.614.6490 for transition questions and assistance with issues such as the admissions process and available financial support from the VA.
+If you are a veteran, please also contact Veterans Services in (B-103) 716-614-6873 for transition questions and assistance with issues such as the admissions process and available financial support from the VA.

-NCCC’s Academic Achievement Center (AAC) coordinates free tutoring for ALL students on campus (tutoring is not considered an accommodation).
+NCCC's Academic Achievement Center (AAC) coordinates free tutoring for ALL students on campus (tutoring is not considered an accommodation).
 Request a tutor for a class today!
-NCCC also maintains several computer labs for student use dedicated to Writing, Math, Science, Digital Media and more.
+NCCC also offers a Learning Commons area with labs on the 2nd floor of D-Building for student use dedicated to Writing, Math, Science, Accounting and more.